Find out what your landlord should do to keep your rented home fire safe

 Electrical fire safety

 Electricity is a major cause of accidental fires in the home.
-Contact your landlord if you're worried about:

 - sockets that do not work, have burn marks on them or feel hot

 - loose plugs or torn cables on electrical appliances provided by the landlord

 Contact your landlord if you're worried about electrical safety in your home.